Skip to main content

 The NC State Women’s Center has trained advocates who support survivors of interpersonal violence (relationship violence, sexual assault, stalking, etc.) in understanding their options and navigating healing and recovery.
 The NC State Women’s Center serves ALL NC State students and we welcome students of all gender identities, gender expressions, and sexual orientations.
 Services include accompaniment to court, student conduct hearings, law enforcement agencies, and medical services; crisis intervention and emotional support; academic and housing accommodations; resource navigation and referrals; financial support; reporting options; and safety planning.
 Students can access services by calling the 24/7 Sexual Assault Helpline at 919.515.4444, or by emailing ncsuadvocate@ncsu.edu to request an appointment.
 Please note that advocates are responsible employees and have an obligation to report all disclosures of interpersonal violence to NC State University.
 After a report is made, the university’s Title IX coordinator will reach out with an email offering resources and a chance to meet, which you have the right to accept or decline.

-The campus police department is proactive about ensuring that all officers participate in the GLBT Center’s Project SAFE Ally Training and are able to provide supportive and culturally competent services to the students at NC State.
+The campus police department is proactive about ensuring that all officers participate in supportive services at NC State.
 In addition to responding to reports and investigating on-campus harassment, the department also provides safety escort services for students.
 For more information about their services, please click here.

 Off Campus Resources

-In addition to the many on-campus resources available through NC State, students can also take advantage of LGBTQ-specific resources, available both locally and throughout North Carolina.
-To learn about the LGBTQ advocacy organizations that provide resources for students and some of the off-campus medical services, check out the information below.
+In addition to the many on-campus resources available through NC State, students can also take advantage of resources, available both locally and throughout North Carolina.
+To learn about the LGBTQ organizations that provide resources for students check out the information below.

 Organizations